Utopia (2020 TV series): Development

 Utopia was ordered direct-to-series on April 19, 2018, with an order of nine episodes.
 It had originally been set up at HBO with David Fincher to direct, but was never produced after a financial dispute.
 On April 19, 2018, Utopia was ordered to series by Amazon.
-On July 23, 2020, during the San Diego Comic-Con@Home, the first teaser for the series was released and was confirmed to be released in the fourth quarter of 2020.
+On July 23, 2020, during San Diego Comic-Con@Home, the first teaser for the series was released and was confirmed to be released in the fourth quarter of 2020.
 On August 6, 2020, at the TCA virtual panel, showrunner Gillian Flynn announced that there would be less violence than in the British original.
 The series was released on September 25, 2020.
 On November 27, 2020, Amazon canceled the series after one season.

 Filming

 In June 2018, it was announced the series would start filming by the fourth quarter of 2018.
 On August 8, 2018, it was announced the series would consist of nine episodes, and probably have three different directors at work, one every three episodes, although it was later confirmed that there would be eight episodes in the first season.
 Flynn stated, "It won’t have a single director the entire way through.
 I think we’ll probably have multiple directors.
 It’s nine episodes, so I think we’ll do it in blocks of three, three and three, and not one director, the whole time through."

 On October 16, 2019, the creator of the show, Gillian Flynn, announced that the series' filming was completed.

 On August 10, 2020, it was revealed that Jeff Russo would compose the music for the series.